Introduction

 - Copyright attorneys, who manage artistic works and literary creations.

-- Trade secret attorneys, who provide counsel on the protection of confidential business information.
+- Trade secret attorneys, who provide counsel on the protection of confidential information.

 - Licensing attorneys, who assist clients in negotiating and drafting licensing contracts to leverage intangible assets.